Why should you choose a farm cash advance?

 Account management made simple.
 CCGA offers multiple ways to manage your account, including online or on-the-go with our

 Quick transactions through your bank.
-When applying, CCGA allows you to choose EFT transfer, which deposits your cheque directly into your bank account.
+When applying, CCGA allows you to choose EFT (electronic funds transfer), which deposits your cheque directly into your bank account.
 Then, when it’s time to repay your advance, you can do so through your financial institution – in-branch, over the phone, or online.

 Easy repayment when you deliver grain to your local elevator.
 When you deliver your grain to your local elevator, the elevator staff can take the advance deduction and submit it directly to CCGA on your behalf.